Rubberverse/.github/profile/README.md

 ## Compatibility

-All images are ran and tested with Podman.
+All images are ran and tested with Podman via Quadlet.
 I don't really care about Docker so... there are probably better images if you use that.
+You probably won't find a compose.yaml in my repositories, though these are quite easy to throw up yourself.

 ## Where your images are published?